Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

     ...
 ```

-- Pretrained models are placed under `model_repo`, whose format is organized according to Triton's conventions.
+- Pretrained models are placed under `model_repo`, whose hierarchy is organized according to Triton's conventions.

 This simple online example illustrates how OneFlow models can be deployed through Triton and how business modules interact with the Triton server to obtain inference results.